Contents - Index

 A legend symbol can be associated with horizontal text by selecting the plot in the legend menu.
 The legend symbol is automatically drawn to the left of the text.
 The legend symbol moves with the text.

 Clicking on a text item in the Plot Window when the Plot toolbar is visible will cause it to be drawn inside of a red dotted box indicating that it is selected.
 Multiple text items can be selected by holding the Shift key down as you click on each item or by using a selection rectangle.
 Double-clicking the left mouse button (or clicking the right mouse button) will cause the Format Text dialog window to appear in which the characteristics (such as font, size, style and color) of all selected text items can be changed at one time.
 Note that if multiple text items are selected, the incremental size is entered, rather than the actual size and the increment is applied to all selected text items.

 Also, if more than one text item is selected, the align button on the Plot tool bar will be enabled.
 Clicking this button allows alignment of selected text items relative to each other.

 Selected text items can be copied to the Clipboard using the Cut and Copy commands in the Edit menu.
 The Delete key will cut all selected text items.
 Once on the Clipboard, the Paste command can be applied to move the text item from the Clipboard to any EES Plot Window.

-The Professional version of EES will also show the following information in the Format Text Item dialog.
+The Professional license of EES will also show the following information in the Format Text Item dialog.